VaibhavAher219/DAO/README.md

 To get started with CryptoDevs DAO, follow these steps:

-1. Ensure you own a CryptoDevs NFT.
+1. Ensure you own a NFT.

-2. Clone the CryptoDevs DAO repository to your local machine:
+2. Clone the DAO repository to your local machine:

 npx hardhat run scripts/deploy.js